Březová (Sokolov District): Geography

 Březová is located about 3 km south of Sokolov and 17 km southwest of Karlovy Vary.
-It lies mostly in the Slavkov Forest, only the northern part of the municipal territory with half of the town proper lies in the Sokolov Basin.
+It lies mostly in the Slavkov Forest range, only the northern part of the municipal territory with half of the town proper lies in the Sokolov Basin.
 The highest point is near the top of the Lazský vrch hill at 847 m above sea level.
+The Tisová Stream originates here and then flows through the town proper.
 North of the town is Lake Silvestr, created by reclaiming a mine dump.

 History

 The first written mention of Březová is from 1353.
 The most significant owners of the settlement were the Nostitz family, who acquired it in the first half of the 17th century.
-Part of the population was ethnic German, but after World War II most of them were expelled.
+Part of the population was ethnic German, but most of them were expelled after World War II.

 From 1939 to 1979, lignite was mined next to the town.
 In 1954, the municipalities of Kamenice and Lobzy and the area of the extinct village of Paseka were annexed to Březová.
 In 1960, Tisová was annexed to Březová and the municipality obtained the title of a town.
 In 1976, Kostelní Bříza (including its parts of Arnoltov and Rudolec) were annexed to the town.